MileHacker Logo

 Health & Emergency Services

 Healthcare facilities are limited, specifically outside Bujumbura.
-The city's better hospitals offer basic services but could be missing advanced equipment or specialists.
+The city's better hospitals offer basic services but might be missing advanced equipment or specialists.

 Healthcare Access